Goose10X/FiveM-Custom-Print-Console/README.md

 # FiveM Custom Print to Console

+Are you a FiveM server owner or developer and want to print a custom message to the F8 console screen during restarts? <br>
-This resource allows you to print a custom message to your FiveM "F8" Console to both the Client and Server side. <br>
+This simple resource will print your custom message to both the server and client side F8 console. <br>

 # How to install
 • Download the folder and place it into your FiveM resources folder. <br>